Toby Jia-Jun Li

 Research Interests

-Toby Jia-Jun Li is an Assistant Professor in the Department of Computer Science and Engineering at the University of Notre Dame where he directs the SaNDwich Lab.
-Toby received a Ph.D. degree in Human-Computer Interaction at Carnegie Mellon University, where he was advised by Brad A. Myers.
+Toby Jia-Jun Li is an Assistant Professor in the Department of Computer Science and Engineering at the University of Notre Dame, where he leads the SaNDwich Lab.
+He also serves as the Director of the Human-Centered Responsible AI Lab in the Lucy Family Institute for Data & Society and a Faculty Fellow at the Institute for Educational Initiatives (IEI).
+Toby received his Ph.D. in Human-Computer Interaction at Carnegie Mellon University, where he was advised by Brad A. Myers.
 Toby also worked closely with Tom M. Mitchell.
-Prior to Ph.D., Toby received his Bachelor’s degree in Computer Science from the University of Minnesota where he worked with Brent Hecht as a member of GroupLens Research.
+He received his Bachelor’s degree in Computer Science from the University of Minnesota, where he worked with Brent Hecht in GroupLens Research.

-Toby publishes at premier academic venues across HCI, NLP, and systems (e.g., CHI, UIST, CSCW, ACL, MobiSys, VL/HCC), including 4 award-winning papers: a best paper honorable mention paper at CHI ‘21, a best paper at UIST ‘20, a best paper at IS-EUD ‘17, and a best paper honorable mention paper at CHI ‘17.
-Toby has collaborated with Microsoft Research, IBM Research, Verizon, and J.P.
+Toby publishes at premier academic venues across HCI, NLP, and systems (e.g., CHI, UIST, CSCW, ACL, EMNLP, MobiCom, MobiSys, ICSE, FSE, VL/HCC), including 8 papers that won Best Paper or Best Paper Honorable Mention awards.
+Toby has collaborated with Google, Microsoft Research, IBM Research, Adobe, Verizon, and J.P.
 Morgan.
 His work has been supported by NSF, the Google Research Scholar Program, the AnalytiXIN Initiative, Yahoo! through the InMind project, and J.P.
 Morgan.

 Representative Publications (Websites)